How To Clean and Get Smoke Damage Out Of Clothes After a House Fire

 Remove the Soot from Fabrics

-Alternatively, use a high-powered vacuum cleaner with a narrow tip.
-Keep it one or two inches away from the fabric.
+- Alternatively, use a high-powered vacuum cleaner with a narrow tip.
+Please keep it one or two inches away from the fabric.

 Unless you have the time, tools, and the experience necessary to restore smoke-damaged clothing and fabrics, always go with a professional company.
 You will be saving yourself a lot of trouble and money by hiring a company that knows how to handle smoke-damaged clothes and other personal property.
 For professional fire damage restoration and smoke damage restoration, contact your local PuroClean office.